-If you have read the About page, you will have read that when I started this blog I was an absolute novice to Lebanese and Middle Eastern cooking.
+I started this blog I was an absolute novice to Lebanese and Middle Eastern cooking.
 These are some of the Lebanese & Middle Eastern Cookbooks I used to get some inspiration for this food blog.

 Now here is a book I wished I had spent a little bit more time with.
 This book came out the same year me & my husband went to visit Jerusalem.
 And what an impression it made on us.
-The recipes embody the multicultural and flavorsome society we met in Israel.
-I have not cooked as much as I wanted from this book but the Pearl Barley Risotto with Tomatoes, Spinach and Feta left me with extra appetite to try more.
+The recipes embody the multicultural and flavoursome society we met in Israel.
+I have not cooked as much as I wanted from this book but the Pearl Barley Risotto with Tomatoes, Spinach and Feta left me with an extra appetite to try more.